karlanka/jekyll-now/_posts/2017-10-05-defence-and-its-impact-on-goals.md

 ### Data
 [Stratagem Technologies](http://www.stratagem.co) have supplied data for this project.
 It includes all open play shots finished with either foot from the top tiers of Turkey, Switzerland, Sweden, Greece, Netherlands, Austria, Australia, Norway, Scotland as well as the second tiers of Germany and England.

 This data includes, apart from coordinates, defensive pressure and number of defensive players between the finish and goal.
-A definition of defensive pressure can be found in the notebook.
-Number of defensive players is rather self-explanatory - a one-on-one with the goalkeeper (or any other of the opposition's players) is putting this number at 1 (Paulinho's goal above).
-Eddahri's goal above have this number at 2.
+A definition of defensive pressure can be found in the [Notebook](https://github.com/karlanka/stratagem_projects/blob/master/defensive_features.ipynb).
+Number of defensive players is rather self-explanatory - a one-on-one with the goalkeeper (or any other of the opposition's players) puts this number at 1 (Paulinho's goal above).
+Eddahri's goal above have it at 2.

 Angle towards goal and distance to the goal line between the posts are calculated from the coordinates.
 It is combinations of these four features that is used for the models.
 The [Notebook](https://github.com/karlanka/stratagem_projects/blob/master/defensive_features.ipynb) includes a more thorough analysis of the features.